bruno-oliveira/techblog/_posts/2021-11-29-simple-stacks-win.md

 People love validation and, validation is best gained when it can be seen or experienced firsthand by the people who will be using your products.
 The complexity appears only as a derivative of the engineering process of creating customer value out of the code, but, that complexity is well within your control and it can be managed to be kept to a minimum.

 For many of my side-projects, I am both creator, stakeholder, customer and, 99% of the time, the sole user of it.
 Sometimes, I can make some small simple web apps used by me and my family and a few friends very sporadically, basically, 0 traffic.
 And, in these times, the best thing I've learned is to stick with the simplest thing that can possibly work and just leverage that to its full potential.

+By doing this, I can focus on building something that is of use for me and my family and friends, without being slowed down by details